Help others communicate

 The Chemeketa Community College Speech Language Pathology Assistant (SLPA) Program is a comprehensive training program offering students the option of earning a certificate of completion or an Associate of Applied Science (AAS) degree in Speech-Language Pathology Assisting.
 The program includes both theory and practical experience designed to prepare students to become certified Speech Language Pathology Assistants.

-The program takes approximately 5- 7 terms to complete on a part time basis with an option of receiving a certificate in Speech-Language Pathology Assisting or completing an additional 45 credits to receive an Associate of Applied Science degree in Speech-Language Pathology Assisting.
-An SLPA is then eligible to work with an SLP providing therapy services to clients.
+The program takes approximately five to seven terms to complete on a part time basis with an option of receiving a certificate in Speech-Language Pathology Assisting or completing an additional 45 credits to receive an Associate of Applied Science degree in Speech-Language Pathology Assisting.
+An SLPA is then eligible to work with a speech-language pathologist providing therapy services to clients.

 SLPAs work closely with others in a variety of settings including schools, hospitals, rehabilitative centers, or in private practice.